User Dashboard Addon

 Requirements

-First, ensure that both MEC (Modern Events Calendar) and the User Dashboard Addon are installed and activated.
+- Activation: Ensure both Modern Events Calendar and the User Dashboard Addon are installed and activated on your WordPress site.

 Read Also: